Skip to main content

 logo

-Syeda Samara Mortada is a feminist activist based in Bangladesh, and a SRHR expert currently working as the Co-Founder-Coordinator of Bonhishkha, that works towards achieving equality of genders, across the spectrum by removing gender-based stereotypes, and in creating a platform for youth to share their gendered experiences, using arts as the main form to interact.
-Samara is an advocate of equal rights and bodily autonomy and contributes regularly to national and international dailies on the said topic.
+Syeda Samara Mortada is a feminist activist, currently working as the Coordination and Partnerships Analyst at UN Women Bangladesh.
+Previously, she was the Partner-Coordinator of Bonhishkha, a feminist organization in Bangladesh, working towards achieving equality of genders, across the spectrum and in creating a platform for youth to share their gendered experiences.
+Samara is an advocate of equal rights and bodily autonomy.
 She is a core organizer of the RageAgainstRape movement in Bangladesh, and core member of the coalition called Feminists Across Generations.
 Samara is an IVLP Fellow, and an Acumen Fellow, 2021.

 Need their expertise?
 Get in touch